 Type: Cloud-based automated test execution platform

-LambdaTest provides automated testing on the cloud.
-Its cloud service allows teams to scale up their test coverage with speedy parallel, cross-browser, and cross-device testing.
+LambdaTest provides cloud-based automated testing, enabling teams to scale coverage with fast parallel, cross-browser, and cross-device executions.

 Feature highlights: